 The pituitary gland produces many of the body’s hormones.
-An individual who has a pituitary tumor may experience symptoms either because the tumor itself presses on the brain and/or visual center, or because it may produce excess hormones.
-Some pituitary tumors are treatable using medications, while others may require surgical removal and/or stereotactic radiosurgery at a Gamma Knife center.
+An individual with a pituitary tumor may experience symptoms either because the tumor itself presses on the brain and/or visual center or because it may produce excess hormones.
+Medications can sometimes be a treatment for pituitary tumors, while other cases may require surgical removal and/or stereotactic radiosurgery at a Gamma Knife center.
 Many patients benefit from a combination approach, which a doctor may recommend.

 Pituitary Tumor Development

-The majority of pituitary tumors are noncancerous and may never cause symptoms or be diagnosed.
-However, some people may have tumors that produce more than the normal amount of hormones, which triggers endocrine symptoms – these lesions are called “secreting.”
-Some pituitary tumors grow large enough to compress the visual center of the brain and are often discovered due to visual-related symptoms.
+Most pituitary tumors are noncancerous and may never cause symptoms or be diagnosed.
+However, some people may have tumors that produce more than the normal amount of hormones, which triggers endocrine symptoms – lesions called “secreting.”
+Some pituitary tumors grow large enough to compress the brain’s visual center, and doctors often discover them due to visual-related symptoms.
 Pituitary tumors can occur at any age and to anyone.
 Older adults and people who have a family history of certain hereditary conditions, including multiple endocrine neoplasia type I (MEN I), have a greater risk of developing pituitary tumors.

 Symptoms and Diagnosis of Pituitary Tumors